 The brim is 2.5 inches all the way around, giving you just enough protection to keep your face covered and a little on the back of your neck.
 This is the least amount of protection of all the hats we tested.
 The North Face Horizon Brimmer and Sunday Afternoons Adventure both have significantly more protection.
 However, we love the material Outdoor Research used for the brim.
 It is completely crushable for any amount of time and has a slight angle to it so that it slopes down from the top.
 This is great because it gives you protection throughout the day as the sun is moving, unlike the flat-brimmed hats that are only good at a certain angle.
 This hat also stays on your head well, protecting you from gusts of wind.
 It has a cinch at the back that will tighten down the hat around your head for particularly windy days.

 This contender and the Sunday Afternoons Ultra Adventure Hat were the most comfortable.
-The lightness and stretchy, breathable materials of these hats are a huge contributor to this rating.
+The light, stretchy and breathable materials of these hats are a huge contributor to this rating.
 It almost feels like you are not even wearing a hat, but it's still there, sitting snug on your head.
 The small flexible brim on this competitor prevents it from flying off in the wind, and with the cinch cord around your neck, it will never fall off.
 The cinch cord on the neck also can be detached, which can be nice if you don't want it to get caught on anything.
-The Arc'teryx Sinsola is also very light and comfortable.
 The band around your head absorbs sweat and keep you comfortable, and we have not noticed any sweat stains.
 The Sunday Afternoons Adventure Hat has a clever piece of webbing across the forehead to disguise any sweat stains that come through.